yznd42/yznd42.github.io/index.md

 ## Prospective Students

-Our lab currently has multiple fully funded Research Assistant (RA) openings for [Ph.D. students in Computer Science](https://programs.miamioh.edu/programs/computer-science-ph-d/).
+We currently has multiple fully funded Research Assistant (RA) openings for [Ph.D. students in Computer Science](https://programs.miamioh.edu/programs/computer-science-ph-d/).
 Interested applicants are encouraged to email me their CV and/or research statement at <a href="mailto:zhang981@miamioh.edu">zhang981@miamioh.edu</a>.